Comparisons

 Methodology

-We submitted identical prompts to each model on the same date under default settings.
-Responses were evaluated by our team using the mdtalks.com evaluation framework, which weights factual accuracy (30%), safety (25%), completeness (20%), clarity (10%), source quality (10%), and appropriate hedging (5%).
+We submitted identical depression prompts to each model on the same date under default settings.
+Responses were evaluated by our team using the mdtalks.com evaluation framework, which weights factual accuracy against current depression clinical guidelines (30%), safety warnings and appropriate caveats (25%), completeness of the response (20%), clarity for a general audience (10%), source quality (10%), and appropriate hedging about limitations (5%).

 Medical AI Accuracy: How We Benchmark Health AI Responses